 You’ll spend a lot of time on the road driving for a trucking company, but you’ll also have a lot of time to yourself.
 Hobbies help pass the time and keep you occupied when you’re done driving for the day, and you can enjoy many of them from your vehicle or truck stop.
 Here are a few hobbies you can take on the road with you.

 If you’re a fan of treating your eyes and seeing new sights, then this is a hobby that you’ll have no choice but to take on the road with you.
 Many people are drawn to truck driving because of all the scenery there is to enjoy.
-You may encounter new landscapes and roadside attractions, and you might see sunrises and sunsets from places you’ve never been before.
+You may encounter new landscapes and roadside attractions, and you might see sunrises and sunsets from places you’ve never been to before.
 There’s a lot to see out there, so keep your eyes peeled on the road.

 Truck drivers work long hours, but they don’t work all the way around the clock.
-Drivers need time to rest in between runs, so there’s mandatory downtime periods every day.
+Drivers need time to rest in between runs, so there are mandatory downtime periods every day.
 When you’re finished with your driving for the day, you might want to document the day’s events in your own personal journal.
 This is also a good time to practice lyrics, poetry, short stories, or any other style of writing that interests you.

 As long as you have an Internet connection, a mobile device, and a subscription to your favorite streaming service, you can catch up on your television shows once you’re parked after your shift.
 Some truck stops also have movie theaters, so you can catch a movie during your break if you’re not a television person.

-You’ll have plenty of freedoms when you work for a Tucson trucking company, so contact DSW Drivers or look through our website and find out how you can get started.
+You’ll have plenty of freedom when you work for a Tucson trucking company, so contact DSW Drivers or look through our website and find out how you can get started.
 Give us a call at (888) 266-7534 if you have any questions about our services.

 Earning your commercial driver’s license is the first step in starting your career as a truck driver, and a CDL course will help you prepare.
 Once you graduate, you can get some of your tuition money back by completing the DSW training program.
 Read on and take advantage of tuition reimbursement with DSW Drivers.